iranroman/musicinformationretrieval.com/README.md

 1. Submit an issue.
 Click on "[Issues](https://github.com/iranroman/musicinformationretrieval.com/issues)" in the right navigation bar, then "New Issue".
 Issues can include Python bugs, spelling mistakes, broken links, requests for new content, and more.

 2. Submit changes to source code or documentation.
 [Fork this repo](https://help.github.com/articles/fork-a-repo), make edits to your fork, then [submit a pull request](https://help.github.com/articles/using-pull-requests). `gh-pages` is the default branch for this repo.
 Try to follow the style conventions in the existing notebooks.
-Ping iran \<at\> ccrma \<dot\> stanford \<dot\> com to let me know you submitted a pull request.
+Ping iran \<at\> ccrma \<dot\> stanford \<dot\> edu to let me know you submitted a pull request.